About The Boehringer Ingelheim Veterinary Scholars Program

 - A vision of how this experience may shape/guide the fellow into a career in biomedical research.

-- A statement of whether the applicant will/will not be eligible for Federal Work Study (FWS) funds for the 2025-26 school year.
+- A statement of whether the applicant will/will not be eligible for Federal Work Study (FWS) funds for the following school year.

 - Curriculum Vitae